DotNetCraft/DotNetCraft.TipsAndTricks/README.md

 ---

 Thank you for visiting the DotNetCraft.TipsAndTricks repository.
 We hope you find these examples useful and that they help you write more performant C# code.
-Happy coding!